Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/game-tools/zone-tools.md

 * **Hide Pointers**: If checked, the zone will hide pointers that are within the zone, preventing any clues to what is being done in it.
 * **Reverse Hiding**: If checked, it will reveal its contents to all other players.
 Unchecked, it hides the contents from everyone but the select color.
 * **See-through**: If checked, the hidden zone is semi-transparent.
 If unchecked, it is a solid color.
-Either way, you cannot see the contents.
+Either way, you cannot see the zone's contents.